linode/docs/docs/security/encryption/gpg-keys-to-send-encrypted-messages/index.md

     - public key: `pub`
     - key size and type: `4096R`
-    - short keyid: `A11C0F78`
+    - short key ID: `A11C0F78`
     - creation date: `2018-08-02`
     - expiration date: `[expires: 2018-09-01]`
     - user IDs: `exampleName2 (example comment) <user2@example.com>`
     - subkey: `sub`

-   Throughout the remainder of this guide, the first public key will be used to encrpyt our message.
+   Throughout the remainder of this guide, the first public key will be used to encrypt our message.

    {{< note >}}
    The output may vary slightly depending on the version of Ubuntu you are using.